mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 ---

 # Hello, World!
 LED blinking is the de-facto `Hello, World!` example for Embedded System.
-So for our example I will choose an LED too.
+So for our example, I will choose an LED too.
 But instead of blinking we will fade in - fade out the LED.
 Now, if you are already familiar with Embedded System you know that you can do so using PWM.
-But, instead, we will apply a Sine Wave shaped analog signal on the LED.
+But, instead, we will apply a Sine-Wave-shaped analog signal on the LED.

 ![model block diagram](/img/tflite/sine_wave.png){: .center-block :}

-This will resultin LED fading in and out.
+This will result in LED fading in and out.

 {: .box-note}
 **Note:** This example might sound ridiculous, but remember the goal of the tutorial is to show how to run a model on a microcontroller.
 This allows us to build a simple neural network which is also small enough to run on microcontrollers.
 Once you get familiar with the basic principles we will explore more challenging examples e.g. speech recognition, image processing, etc.

-Also, the development board that I am using has an LCD display, so we can plot the sine wave on there too.
+Also, the development board that I am using has an LCD, so we can plot the sine wave on there too.
 In a nutshell, I will show you:
 * How to train a model using TensorFlow
 * Convert the model to TFLite Micro with optimizations enabled for hardware
-* Convert the model into C source file that can be included in the microcontroller application
+* Convert the model into a C source file that can be included in the microcontroller application
 * Run on-device inference  and display output

 ## Train a model
 Well, what does that even mean?
 It means, we are going to show "_**the model**_" some input data and its corresponding output data and will ask _**it**_ to figure out the relationship between input and output (known as *supervised learning*).
 Just like how you teach a toddler, for example, who never saw a dog before.
-If you show a toddler enough pictures of dog, next time she saw a dog she will be able to '_guess_' its a dog.
+If you show a toddler enough pictures of dogs, next time she saw a dog she will be able to '_guess_' its a dog.

-For our example though we want to build a sine wave function using Neural Network:
+For our example, though, we want to build a sine wave function using Neural Network:
 <div align="center">y = Sin(x)</div>

 We want to train a model that can take a value, `x`, and predicts its sine, `y`.
 And to do that we will show the model thousands of samples (`x` and its corresponding `y`).
 The model will learn from it and will be able to predict `y` for new/unseen `x` values (this type of problem is called *regression*).